eegbunam/stripe_practice/Readme.md

 ## Client

+:wave: If you have xcode installed and don't want to go through the process of building your own application you can just run the .xcworkspace in the `test_stripe_iOS` folder

 :x: **If you have never built an iOS application before be sure to follow this tutorial [here](https://www.youtube.com/watch?v=bZNAFkkUeKs) to get started.**